-Suspect area should have an observation window to enable healthcare workers to observe patients without going into the rooms The suspect cases rooms should be well ventilated (air flows from the corridors to rooms then vented outside), with There should be separate toilets and bathrooms for each patient There should be hand hygiene facilities with hand hygiene posters displayed Alcohol based hand rub conveniently located at points of care (this ensures that the 5 moments for hand hygiene are still complied with) Sharps containers should be located at points of care and should be mounted properly such that they remain upright at all times CONFIRMED WARD Single patient rooms are recommended for confirmed cases If single patient rooms are not available, confirmed patients may be admitted in a general confirmed bay/ward but with at least one meter between patients Rooms in the confirmed patient section should have observation windows to enable staff observe patients without entering the rooms Rooms should be well ventilated (air flows from the corridors to rooms then vented outside) There should be separate toilets and bathrooms for each patient There should be hand hygiene facilities with hand hygiene posters displayed ABHR (Alcohol based hand scrub) should be conveniently located at points of care (this ensures that the 5 moments for hand hygiene are still complied with) Sharps containers should be located at points of care and should be mounted properly such that they remain upright at all times DOFFING AREA All staff should leave the patient care area (PCA) through a designated exit point There should be no cross over into the entry section Protocol with pictures for doffing PPE should displayed in conspicuous places There should be a full-length mirror to guide proper doffing
+Suspect area should have an observation window/see through walls/CCTV cameras to enable healthcare workers observe patients without going into the rooms The suspect cases rooms should be well ventilated (air flows from the corridors to rooms then vented outside) Alarms should be provided in the rooms by patients' bedside There should be separate toilets and bathrooms for each patient There should be hand hygiene facilities with hand hygiene posters displayed at points of care Alcohol based hand rub conveniently located at points of care (this ensures that the 5 moments for hand hygiene are still complied with) Sharps containers should be located at points of care and should be mounted properly such that they remain in unright positions of all times. upright positions at all times CONFIRMED WARD Single patient rooms are recommended for confirmed cases If single patient rooms are not available, confirmed patients may be admitted in a general confirmed bay/ward but with at least one meter between patients Rooms in the confirmed patient section should have observation windows/see through walls/CCTV cameras to enable staff observe patientswithout entering the rooms Rooms should be well ventilated (air flows from the corridors to rooms then vented outside) Alarms should be provided in the rooms by patients' bedside There should be separate toilets and bathrooms for each patient There should be hand hygiene facilities with hand hygiene posters displayed at points of care ABHR (Alcohol based hand scrub) should be conveniently located at points of care (this ensures that the 5 moments for hand hygiene are still complied with) Sharps containers should be located at points of care and should be mounted properly such that they remain upright at all times

-There should be enough hand hygiene stations to accommodate more than one staff doffing at the same time (Depending on the staff number needed in the patient care area) There should be clearly displayed hand hygiene posters.
-There should be an infectious waste container for used PPE (one for disposable and one for reusable PPE) There may be a plastic bench to sit down if necessary PATIENT REST AND PSYCHOSOCIAL AREAS As patients recover, they may wish to come outside for some view and fresh air This is also a space where patients can receive counselling, information on test results and other information they may need from staff that are usually not a part of their clinical case management This area is within the high-risk area and strict IPC measures should be observed MORGUE Ideally the VHF treatment centre should have a dedicated morgue for keeping the bodies that are not immediately taken from the treatment centre to burial.
-The morgue should be located in the high-risk zone It should be well ventilated It should have good natural lighting The entrance and exits to and from the morgue should Interentiance and exits to and nom the morgue should close easily and securely.
-Emphasize access controls HYGIENE ROOM There should be an area for dirty equipment to be kept and washed and also areas where the equipment is stored when clean and ready to use There should also be an area for storage of cleaning products and drying equipment
+DOFFING AREA All staff should leave the patient care area (PCA) through a designated exit point There should be no cross over into the entry section Protocol with pictures for doffing PPE should be displayed inconspicuous places There should be a full-length mirror to guide proper Doffing There should be enough hand hygiene stations to accommodate more than one staff doffing at the same time (Depending on the staff number needed in the patient care area) There should be clearly displayed hand hygiene posters.
+There should be an infectious waste container and liner (red) for used PPE (one for disposable and one for reusable PPE) There may be a plastic bench to sit down if necessary PATIENT REST AND PSYCHOSOCIAL AREAS As patients recover, they may wish to come outside for some view and fresh air This is also a space where patients can receive counselling, information on test results and other information they may need from staff that are usually not apart of their clinical case management This area is within the high-risk area and strict IPC measures should be observed MORGUE Ideally, the VHF treatment centre should have a dedicated morgue for keeping the bodies that are not immediately taken from the treatment centre for burial.
+The morgue should be located in the high-risk zone It should be well ventilated It should have good natural lighting The entrance and exits to and from the morgue should close easily and securely.
+Emphasize access controls HYGIENE ROOM There should be an area for dirty equipment to be kept and washed as well as areas where the equipment are stored when clean and ready to use There should also be an area for storage of cleaning products and drying equipment